KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 parent: AnkiQt = mw
 {% endhighlight %}

-This just makes a variable `parent` also pointing to the Anki main window object. `mw` is in scope inside the function even though it wasn't passed as an argument due to the scoping rules of Python.
+This just makes a variable `parent` also pointing to the Anki main window object. `mw` is again in scope even though it wasn't passed in explicitly.
 Having two variables referencing this object was probably unnecessary (oops).

 This is also showing a type hint.
-It doesn't do anything but provide some documentation that the `parent` variable is an instance of `AnkiQt`.
+It doesn't do anything except provide us with a reminder that the `parent` variable is an instance of `AnkiQt`.

 {% highlight Python %}
 point1: QPoint = QCursor.pos()
 point2: QPoint = parent.mapFromGlobal(point1)
 {% endhighlight %}

-This is a good time to talk about how to read the Qt documentation.
-Take a look at [QCursor::pos()](https://doc.qt.io/qt-6/qcursor.html#pos).
+Take a look at the documentation for [QCursor::pos()](https://doc.qt.io/qt-6/qcursor.html#pos).
 Here are the relevant bits:

 > QPoint QCursor::pos()

 > Returns the position of the cursor (hot spot) of the primary screen in global screen coordinates.

 `::` in the Qt documentation means `.` in Python.
 This is a static method which means it's called on the class itself, not an instance of the class.
-The class on the left is the type of the returned value.
+The class on the left (`QPoint`) is the type of the returned value.

 The documentation also notes this:

 > You can call QWidget::mapFromGlobal() to translate it to widget coordinates.

-This one is not a static method, so we call it on `parent`, which references the Anki main window object. `QWidget` is inherited by a lot of other classes in Qt, including `QMainWindow`, which is the parent class of `AnkiQt`.
+This one is not a static method, so we call it on `parent`, which references the Anki main window object. `QWidget` is inherited by a lot of other classes in Qt, including `QMainWindow`, which is the parent class of `AnkiQt` as was discussed earlier.
 Therefore `AnkiQt` inherits this method from `QWidget`.
+Essentially these 2 lines of code are just getting us the position of the mouse cursor in terms of the coordinates of the Anki main window.

-This method is also overloaded, which means we can pass it different combinations of arguments.
+This method is also overloaded which means we can pass it different combinations of argument types.
 It will determine the correct implementation of the method to use from the types of the arguments you pass it.
-A lot of the Qt methods are like this.
-This is why earlier we could have just as well instantiated the `QTimer` object without passing it `mw` as an argument.

-Comparing the Python methods to their Qt documentation will help a lot in order to understand the Qt documentation for methods you don't have Python examples of.
+The reason it is overloaded here is it can also take a `QPointF` argument, which is different from `QPoint` in that it defines the coordinate using floating point numbers instead of integers.
+Many methods in Qt are overloaded so this is another thing to pay attention to as you read the docs.

 {% highlight Python %}
 size = QSize(width, height)